 The usual problem is that currents from high-speed digital circuitry find their way into analog signal paths and create transients and other artifacts that affect the measurement of the analog signal.
 Thus, it is important to have separate current paths for the two types of signals.
-The manufacturer of the converter will provide guidance for the proper use of the converter either in the device's data sheet or as
+The manufacturer of the converter will provide guidance for the proper use of the converter either in the device's data sheet or as application notes.
+Look for separate pins on

 Fig 3.82 - Sample-and-hold (S/H).
-An input buffer isolates the sampled voltage from the input signal by charging the capacitor CHOLD to that voltage with the input switch closed and the output switch open.
+An input buffer isolates the sampled voltage from the input signal by charging the capacitor C{HOLD} to that voltage with the input switch closed and the output switch open.
 When a measurement is being taken, the input switch is open to prevent the input signal from changing the capacitor voltage, and the output switch is closed so that the output buffer can generate a steady voltage at its output.